 Reliability & build qualityNext up: Value

-The Kawasaki Z750 has a very proven motor as it’s a down-sized ZX-9R engine – and that has been around in various guises for donkeys years – so it is definitely understressed.
+The Kawasaki Z750 has a proven motor as it’s a down-sized ZX-9R engine – and that has been around in various guises for donkeys years – so it is definitely understressed.
 Even though the Kawasaki Z750's swingarm (painted steel arm) and brakes are budget items, all of it’s a known quantity, so frequent cleaning should see everything on the Kawasaki Z750 stay shiny.

 Kawasaki Z750 owners' reviews on MCN

 Our Kawasaki Z750 owners' reviews indicate most buyers are clearly pleased.
 Its only major downfall is the level of equipment you get, but most bikes will have been customised in some way anyway.

 Value vs rivalsNext up: Equipment

-The Kawasaki Z750 is a couple of hundred quid cheaper than the new Honda Hornet and cheaper than a Yamaha Fazer 600, which places the bike as a wallet friendly creature.
+The Kawasaki Z750 was a budget bike a couple of hundred quid cheaper than the new Honda Hornet and cheaper than a Yamaha Fazer 600.
 Even the Kawasaki Z750's extra 150cc placing shouldn’t be too detrimental on the running costs.

 Wave-pattern discs all-round and decent brake pads are the Kawasaki Z750's braking saviour as it features decidedly old-hat two-piston sliding calipers at the front.
 And that’s about it.
 If the price was higher then the Kawasaki Z750's score rating would be considerably lower, but as it is a built-to-a-price motorcycle…